emilyjonezzz/shopping-cart/README.md

-# Shopping cart with Express and React
+# Shopping cart with Express and React (not implemented yet!)

 Available REST API routes:
   * Product: